aspleym/TMM4275-Assignment-3/README.md

 | :--------------------------------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------------------: |
 | ![](https://github.com/aspleym/TMM4275-Assignment-3/blob/main/images/Weldability%20Checker%20-%20UML-Architecture.png) | ![](https://github.com/aspleym/TMM4275-Assignment-2/blob/main/images/UML-Notes-Sequence%20generate%20maze%20and%20path.png) | ![](https://github.com/aspleym/TMM4275-Assignment-2/blob/main/images/UML-Notes-Import_Export%20Sequence.png) |

+### Changes from previous tasks:

+Becuase of the changes in our task goals, we have decided to remove the preview.
+To keep the preview, we would have to find a way to read a _.ptr_-file on the web server and present it with the 3D library, [Three.js](https://threejs.org/).
+The import system from [task 2](https://github.com/aspleym/TMM4275-Assignment-2) were reused in this task to upload the _.prt_-file to the web server.
+We did not see a need for the Fuseki server in this task, since the inputs from the user would be registered for their order.
+To communicate with the designer and customer, we have decided to create an email system.

+Our selected parameters for this task:

+- Welding bot dimensions (Length, Width, Height)
+- Email address
+- An uploaded _.prt_-file

 ## Built With

 Everyone that contributed to the project used [Visual Studio Code](https://code.visualstudio.com/) to develop this software.
 The next section has a list of libraries and applications that have been used in this project.
 The names are linked to one of the developers home page for the library.
 Most of the libraries are included in the latest version of Python.